wp-plugins/get-options/readme.txt

 3. Use it !

 == Frequently Asked Questions ==
-= How can I see the page ? =
+= How can I see the plugin page ? =
-There is a link on the submenu on the "tools" menu
+There is a link on the submenu on the "tools" menu.
 = I can not see the link to the options page =
-Just the administrators can see it
+Just the administrators can see it.

 == Screenshots ==
 1. The new submenu in the Tools menu.
-2. The serialized data, easily readable.
+2. The serialized data, easily readable and human friendly.

 == Changelog ==
-= 1.1.6 =
+= 1.1.7 =
+* Adding the choice of the type of data to display (serialized or not serialized, or all types of data) = 1.1.6 =
 * Changing the file banner
 = 1.1.5 =